 NLMT provides riders above the age of 24 with the training and education they need to blaze through the Direct Access Scheme test and get their DAS licence.
 This licence is necessary to ride any decently powered motorcycle and not just a superbike, so NLMT ensures that their training is more suited to the kind of motorcycles that you are looking to ride after passing your DAS test.

 The extremely powerful series of Kawasaki Ninja sports bikes has been around for years now and still, they seem to be getting stronger, faster and sleeker somehow with every new iteration.
 Kawasaki’s Ninja H2 has a supercharged (998cc), 4-stroke centrifugal engine with liquid cooling that is capable of generating an awe-inspiring power of 147.2kW/197.4 bhp at 11,000rpm!

 We would have mentioned the Kawasaki Nina H2R instead of the Ninja H2 since it is significantly more powerful than the H2, but unless you are a professional motorcycle racer, it won’t be of any use to you.
+If you are a fan of music while riding, try best headphones for motorcycle riding.
 The Ninja H2R with its 998cc displacement and unsurpassed power of 305 – 310 bhp (228kW) is limited to be used in professional race tracks only.

 The reason this one made it onto the list is not solely because of the Ducati Superquadro engine (1,285cc) in it, which can produce 202bhp of raw power, although that should alone be reason enough!
 The main reason why the Vyrus Alyen deserves a spot here is because of how differently it has been designed.
 If you want to stand out with your superbike even while there are superbikes all around you, this semi-naked Italian boutique motorcycle will get the job done.